exyi/diplomka/diplomka/text/4-implementation-5-image-generation.md

-## Basepair image generation {#sec:impl-basepair-img}
+## Basepair Image Generation {#sec:impl-basepair-img}

-In order to visualize how similar of different various basepairs are, we use a PyMOL [TODO] script to generate an image of any basepair of interest.
+In order to visualize how similar of different various basepairs are, we use a PyMOL [TODO] Python API to generate images of all basepairs of interest.

 This is implemented in the `gen_contact_images.py` Python script.
 The script loads PyMOL as a library, it can be executed directly using Python interpreter.